British Rail Class 317: Fitting of new traction equipment

 At the end of the National Express East Anglia franchise, Angel Trains opted to use off-lease Class 317/7 unit 317722 as a test-bed unit and engaged Bombardier Transportation to rebuild it as a pre-series unit with new traction equipment.
 The DC motors, traction electronics and thyristors were removed, though the original transformer remained in place.
 The original bogies were modified to accept new AC motors, and three-phase converters fitted.
 Regenerative braking was also fitted.
-Because AC motors are more reliable than DC ones and require significantly less maintenance, this should potentially bring significant cost savings.
-The work has the potential to extend the life of the Class 317 by up to 20 years.
-Angel Trains and Bombardier will evaluate the performance of the unit compared to a conventional Class 317.